Many women in Afghanistan have expressed that every day is a battle to be seen, heard, and recognized as autonomous members of their own communities.

 While many women in Afghanistan have worn a burqa or covered their faces prior to the recent enforcement of a dress code, many have also chosen to wear jeans, long shirts, and a headscarf.
 The enforcement of such a dress code has made women feel as if they are being forced to disappear from society said Mahbouba Seraj, 75-year-old Afghan journalist, rights activist, and Nobel Peace Prize nominee.
 Seraj sees the Taliban’s actions as “systematically erasing women from public life”.
 To her, “[women] don’t exist anymore”.

 Seraj has an interesting view on the matter, stating that it’s time “to hear their [the Taliban’s] side of the story”.
-She believes that reaching an agreement begins with reaching out to the Taliban and understanding what they are willing to do to lessen the price being paid by the Afghani public.
+She believes that reaching an agreement begins with reaching out to the Taliban and understanding what they are willing to do to lessen the price being paid by the Afghan public.
 Shukria Barakzai, Afghan politician, journalist, and prominent Muslim feminist, believes that what Seraj is asking for would give the Taliban “diplomatic legitimacy…without holding them to account.”

 While holding the Taliban accountable for their actions by way of economic sanctions, travel bans, and confiscation of assets is a commonly accepted form of punishment, Seraj firmly believes in the power of conversation over punishment.
 However, there is no telling how effective either of those strategies could be in re-establishing women’s rights in Afghanistan.

-Beyond formal punishments and conversations, some Afghanis are taking to the streets and the media to express their distress with the Taliban’s actions.
+Beyond formal punishments and conversations, some Afghans are taking to the streets and the media to express their distress with the Taliban’s actions.
 Professor Ismail Mashal, head of a private university in Kabul, has asked “fathers to take the hands of their daughters and walk them to school, even if the gates are shut.”
 He believes that it is important for men to “defend the rights of Afghan women and girls.”
 His former female students, who once studied engineering, economics, and computer science, have expressed gratitude for Mashal’s bravery.
-While they worry about his safety, they too believe that standing up to the Taliban is a job for all Afghanis, not just the women who have been stripped of their rights.
+While they worry about his safety, they too believe that standing up to the Taliban is a job for all Afghans, not just the women who have been stripped of their rights.

 What is Canada’s role in holding the Taliban accountable?